June 21 - July 7

 Beach & water activities

-Latitude 13 (Prince Harry & Meghan Markle’s usual hotel in Lilogwe)
+• 2 nights at Latitude 13 (Prince Harry & Meghan Markle’s favorite hotel in Lilongwe)

 • 3 nights